-Republican lawmakers continued their opposition to the meaningful use incentive program when six senators sent a letter and a detailed report to the Department of Health and Human Services (HHS) asking Secretary Kathleen Sebelius to address specific concerns and consider changes
+Republican lawmakers continued their opposition to the meaningful use incentive program when six senators sent a letter and a detailed report to the Department of Health and Human Services (HHS) asking Secretary Kathleen Sebelius to address specific concerns and consider changes to the management of the program.

 In their report, the senators say there's a lack of progress toward interoperability in the meaningful use criteria, the possibility of increased costs through EHR use, insufficient oversight of the attestation process, risks to patient privacy and the uncertainty of maintaining the high costs of an EHR system once incentive payments run out.